0:00 / 0:00

 Episode Information

 Parkinson’s is a thief, stealing our time with life admin and strict routines.
 How do we fight off this light fingered character... lets discuss!
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 5/10/2025 12:30:00 p.m.